openstreetmap/stateofthemap-2019/tickets/index.md

 We are sorry to announce that this year's State of the Map conference is sold out since 6 September 2019.
 We have sold 570 tickets and reached a couple of limits.
 Our waiting list is long.
 Unfortunately, exceptions are not possible.

 Most talks (see the schedule) will be recorded on video.
-You can find the livestream and the recorded videos at [https://media.ccc.de/](https://media.ccc.de/)
+You can find the recorded videos at [https://media.ccc.de/c/sotm2019](https://media.ccc.de/c/sotm2019).

 State of the Map is not the only annual conference about OpenStreetMap.
 The next events are just a few months ahead.